digitalcytometry/cytotrace2/cytotrace2_python/README.md

 <details><summary>Expand section</summary>

-CytoTRACE 2 is a computational method for predicting cellular potency categories and absolute developmental potential from single-cell RNA-sequencing data.
+CytoTRACE 2 is a computational method for predicting cellular potency categories and absolute developmental potential from single-cell RNA-sequencing data ([Kang et al., *Nature Methods* 2025](https://doi.org/10.1038/s41592-025-02857-2)).

 Potency categories in the context of CytoTRACE 2 classify cells based on their developmental potential, ranging from totipotent and pluripotent cells with broad differentiation potential to lineage-restricted oligopotent, multipotent and unipotent cells capable of producing varying numbers of downstream cell types, and finally, differentiated cells, ranging from mature to terminally differentiated phenotypes.